miguch/deadly-night-unity/Assets/DesignDoc.md

       - Range weapon (rifle)
       - Melee weapon (katana)
   - Weapons can be switched or unequipped by pressing E
+- The player has a limited amount of stamina
+  - The player needs to have enough stamina to sprint or attack
+  - Stamina refill gradually when the player is idle or walking
 - The player must kill the giant troll
   - Rifle can be used to shoot at the troll
   - Katana can be used to attack the troll in short distance
+  - 10 katana hits or 20 rifle hits is required to kill the troll
 - The player must manage to stay alive
   - The troll attacks the player when the distance is close
 - The player can interact with objects like doors to search for hidden items